-35. Our nation owes a debt to its fallen heroes that we can never fully repay, but we can honour their sacrifice.
+35. Our nation owes a debt to its fallen heroes that we can never fully repay, but we can honor their sacrifice.

 37. There is nothing wrong with America that the faith, love of freedom, intelligence, and energy of her citizens can not cure.

 38. A hero is someone who has given his or her life to something bigger than oneself.